For Your Imaging Technologies

 Q. Why should I buy your imaging system?

 We were the first company to provide a melded image, where you see both hard and soft tissue at the same time.
 Our system is competitively priced, yet still gives you a high quality, highly functional, easy to use system.
+The Dr. Ceph program can do advanced superimpositions and surgical morphing based upon deep learning along with a large amount of customization options.

 Q. Can I customize the cephalometric analyses in Dr. Ceph?